-So, here’s a breakdown on how to read your electricity bill charges.
+Like most people, you receive an electricity bill every billing period.
+However, do you actually make the time to read through the charges?While residential electricity charges are generally consistent, nonresidential buildings can have drastically varied energy bills.
+As a commercial real estate property manager or engineer, it’s extremely important to look at your utility bills – they can be inaccurate and identify issues within your building.So, here’s a breakdown on how to read your utility bill charges.
 In the coming weeks, a second post will discuss peak hours and peak demand charges that can account for a high energy bill.
 Armed with this knowledge, you’ll find key data points to help make your building better.

 Depending on your utility provider, you have several lines on your utility bill summary and may even have two separate sheets in your electricity bill.
 Instead of simply paying the total amount at the bottom, check out each of these lines.
 Here’s a breakdown of the four main charges: